David Morris (skier): 2010 Winter Olympics/Olympic debut

 Morris' performances led to his selection in the Australian Olympic Team for the 2010 Winter Olympic Games in Vancouver, Canada, where he finished in 13th position.

 He was the first Australian male to compete in aerial skiing at the Winter Olympics for 12 years.
 During the Vancouver 2010 Games, Morris was coached by Jerry Grossi who formerly competed in aerial skiing for the USA.

 Injury and comeback

-In the 2010/11 competition season Morris injured his hip during a competition in Calgary, requiring surgery and a long recuperation.
-As a result, he stepped out of competition during 2011/12 and re-evaluated whether to continue in the sport.
-He used this break from the sport to complete his much deferred university course.

-Having come to the view that he still had more to offer, Morris concentrated on regaining his fitness through gym work and recommenced competitive aerials in 2012/13.
+Morris concentrated on regaining his fitness through gym work and recommenced competitive aerials in 2012/13.
 His come-back season in 2012/13 proved to be his best ever with two podium finishes, including 1st place in Bukovel, Ukraine.
 His win was broadcast in Australia on Eurosport.

 Morris was selected to compete for Australia at the Sochi 2014 Winter Olympics.

-He remains the only internationally competitive male aerial skier in Australia at any level and is therefore ranked 1st in Australia.

 2014 Winter Olympics

 Morris was one of 60 members of the Australian Winter Olympic team in the 2014 Olympic Winter Games in Sochi, Russia.
 He competed in the Men's Aerial Skiing competition held on 17 February 2014, winning the silver medal.
 He was coached by Cord Spero and Eli Budd.

 Morris was also elected to be the flag bearer for the Australian team at closing ceremony of the 2014 Sochi Olympic Winter Games.